Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Simulation Results

 \section{Simulation Results}

 In this section, several simulation examples are presented in order to evaluate the performance of the proposed iterative 2-D DOA estimation method.
 Throughout the simulations, an L-shaped nested array that consists of two nested subarrays with $N = 6$ elements along x-axis and z-axis is considered.
-For each nested subarray, the inner ULA consists of $N/2 = 6/2 = 3$ elements with spacing $d = \lambda/2$, while the outer ULA consists of the other three elements with spacing $2\lambda$.
-Note that the element at the origin is used twice.
-The sources are modeled as random Gaussian processes and the noise is assumed to be spatially and temporally white.
-Consequently, the nested array forms a difference co-array with DOF $2S-1 = 2 \cdot 12 - 1 = 23$.
+For each nested subarray, the inner ULA consists of $N/2 = 3$ elements with spacing $d = \lambda/2$, while the outer ULA consists of the other three elements with spacing $2\lambda$. { Hence, we have $\{\xi_n\}_{n=1}^N = \{1,2,3,4,8,12\}$.} The sources are modeled as random Gaussian processes and the noise is assumed to be spatially and temporally white.
+Consequently, the nested array forms a difference co-array with DOF $2S-1 = 23$.
 The optimal number of elements for each subarray is $Q \approx 10$, which is different from the conventional nested array ($Q = M = S = 12$) \cite{21}.
-In our examples, we assume that $K = 3$ sources are impinging on the L-shaped nested array from distinct directions $\theta_k = [10^\circ, 20^\circ, 30^\circ]$ and $\phi_k = [45^\circ, 40^\circ, 35^\circ]$, and $T_{\rm s} = 512$.
-The number of Monte Carlo trials is $P = 500$, while the scaling (reliability) factor in the proposed algorithm is $\mu = 0.9$.
+In our examples, we assume that $K = 3$ sources are impinging on the L-shaped nested array from distinct directions ${(\theta_k,\phi_k)} \in \left\{(13^\circ,45^\circ), (25^\circ,29^\circ), (41^\circ,12^\circ)\right\}$, and { $T_{\rm s} = 6400$}.
+The number of Monte Carlo trials is $P = 500$, while the scaling (reliability) factor in the proposed algorithm is $\mu = 0.95$.
 The designed tensor model \eqref{13} is used.
 The SNR is computed as

-For comparison, the conventional ALS algorithm \cite{28} and the DOA estimation method of \cite{21} are also used.
-Note that the proposed eigenvalue-based pair-matching approach is used for all methods except for the ALS-based method.
+Conventional L-shaped array-based DOA estimation approaches such as the JSVD \cite{12}, CESA \cite{15}, CSAP \cite{18}, TALA \cite{19}, SS \cite{22} and CPD \cite{28} are introduced for comparison.
+Note that the JSVD, CSAP, TALA and CPD can achieve an automatic pair-matching, while the CESA, SS and the proposed method require pairing of the elevation and azimuth angles.
+In the proposed algorithm, the initial DOA estimation result before mitigating the cross term is named as Step~1 while the final DOA estimation result after eliminating the cross term is referred to as Step~2.

-\subsection{Example~1: Effect of the Proposed Two-Step 2-D DOA Estimation Method}
+\subsection{Example~1: Effect of the Proposed Iterative 2-D DOA Estimation Method}

-In our first example, we aim at studying how many iterations are required for the proposed DOA estimation algorithm.
-The DOA estimates during each iteration are also shown to illustrate the cross term mitigation process and the validity of the proposed method.
+In our first example, the DOA estimates before and after cross term mitigation are shown to demonstrate the validity of the proposed method.